 Why has the PMI Talent Triangle been incorporated into the CCR program?

 Extensive market research and feedback from certification holders and organizations identified a subset of skills that employers require for project practitioners to deliver improved results.
 These skills areas are represented in the PMI Talent Triangle.
 The CCR updates align professional development activities, specifically Education activities, with the PMI Talent Triangle to ensure certification holders are focused on the needs of the profession.

 How are the three areas of focus for the PMI Talent Triangle defined?

-The PMI Talent Triangle outlines the three skill areas employers need.
-They are as follows:
+The PMI Talent Triangle outlines three key areas that will help you succeed:

 What are some examples of topics that align to each skill area within the PMI Talent Triangle?

 Are the skill areas of the PMI Talent Triangle aligned with activities that Give Back to the Profession?